Vis4Sense/student-projects/2024-2025/readme.md

 This is the folder for student projects in 2024-2025.

+# 25 March 2025

+Manasi, Tianxiang, Kai

+# Todo (in the next week or more)

+For model comparision with the baseline:
+- compare against with Sub-LOF [22], which is the best performing univariate unsupervised model acccording to [Anomaly detection in time series: a comprehensive evaluation](https://dl.acm.org/doi/pdf/10.14778/3538598.3538602)
+- compare against ARIMA [65], which is also lstm/ae/cnn/transformer based (the same model type)
+- Only on solana price data, which was used for cnn-lstm-ae?

+For

 # To Do
 ## Manasi and Abhay
 1. (online) database storage